San Diego State University: History

 Established on March 13, 1897, San Diego State University first began as the San Diego Normal School, and was initially meant to educate local women as elementary school teachers.
-It was located on a 17 acre campus on Park Boulevard in University Heights (now the headquarters of the San Diego Unified School District).
-It opened with seven faculty members and 91 students; at first, the curriculum was limited to English, history and mathematics.
+It was located on a 17 acre campus on Park Boulevard in University Heights (now the headquarters of San Diego Unified School District).
+It opened with 7 faculty members and 91 students; at first, the curriculum was limited to English, history and mathematics.
 In 1923, the San Diego Normal School became San Diego State Teachers College, "a four-year public institution controlled by the California State Board of Education."

 By the 1930s the school had outgrown its original campus.
 In 1931 it moved to its current location on Montezuma Mesa at what was then the eastern edge of San Diego.
 In 1935, the school expanded its offerings beyond teacher education and became San Diego State College.
-In 1960, San Diego State College became a part of the California State Colleges system, now known as The California State University.
-Finally in 1972, San Diego State College became California State University, San Diego, and in 1974 San Diego State University (SDSU).
+In 1960, San Diego State College became a part of the California State Colleges system, now known as the California State University.
+In 1972, San Diego State College became California State University, San Diego, and finally, in 1974, San Diego State University (SDSU).

-John F. Kennedy, then the President of the United States, gave the graduation commencement address at the then-San Diego State College on June 6, 1963.
+John F. Kennedy, then the president of the United States, gave the graduation commencement address at the then-San Diego State College on June 6, 1963.
 Kennedy was given an honorary doctorate degree in law at the ceremony, making SDSC the first California State College to award an honorary doctorate.
-In 1964, this event was registered as California Historical Landmark #798.
+In 1964, the event was registered as California Historical Landmark #798.